 Aside from a campaign focused on exterminating the Witch Queen’s Lucent Brood of Hive Guardians (who seem to be her own twisted counterparts to the Guardians of the Last City), there are several new additions, including a brand-new melee weapon, the glaive, weapon crafting, plenty of missions, PvP arenas and PvE locations, even a new raid.
 There are rumors that further seasons will bring back a raid from Destiny 1, too.

 It’s a good expansion in general, with the campaign singled out for praise thanks to cool new mechanics and other ideas.
 If you’re seeking quality content for Destiny 2, The Witch Queen might be the best expansion since Forsaken.

-Bungie of course plans more and more content in the years to come.
-There are two expansion packs aiming for a 2023 and a 2024 release, respectively.
-While we don’t know much about either Lightfall or The Final Shape, we know that they will finish what Bungie dubbed the first major saga of Destiny 2, or the Light and Darkness Saga.
+Of course, Bungie plans more and more content in the years to come.
+There is another expansion pack planned for 2024.
+While we don’t know much about The Final Shape, we do know that it will conclude what Bungie dubbed the first major saga of Destiny 2, or the Light and Darkness Saga.

 Not sure if this game is the right fit for you?
 You can try it out for free.
 Destiny 2: New Light comes with the first two expansions (Curse of Osiris and Warmind).
 If you like them, you can get all the major expansions next.
 They are all stand-alone, meaning you don’t need to own any of the previous DLCs.
 So, give the game a shot, especially if you’re a first-person shooter fan.
 People often say that gunplay in Destiny 2 is amazing, so this might as well be one of the most enjoyable action games in the last couple of years!